philparzer/localised-website-test/README.md

 # https://philippparzer.com/

 My personal website features all of my current projects and functions as my primary portfolio.
-I tried building it without any frameworks to bolster my skills in pure JS.
+I am building it without any frameworks to bolster my skills in pure JS.

 ## TODOs (v1.1)
 - [x] band-aid solution for landscape rotation